Bachelor of Arts in Theology - 126 credits

 Electives (6) – 18 Credits

-The student completing the Bachelor of Arts degree in Coaching will be:
+The student completing a Bachelor Degree in Theology will be able to:

-Able to correct use of composition skills, grammar, and punctuation.
+Be able to correctly use composition skills, grammar, and punctuation.

 High School Diploma or GED.